 ThomasLloyd held the fourth ThomasLloyd Cleantech Congress in January 2014.
 This event has built bridges over the years between European investors and technology companies on the one hand and Asian project developers, communities and governments on the other.
 In 2014, the event was augmented for the first time by a parallel industry trade fair and was co-hosted by the Republic of the Philippines.

 The ThomasLloyd Cleantech Congress sets industry-wide standards in Europe, and builds interdisciplinary exchange between the various stakeholders involved in major infrastructure projects.
-Sustainable energy policy development in the Asia-Pacific region will have crucial importance not only for current and future generations, but will also be the basis for further growth in the region and consequently a key aspect for the 'Asian Century'.
+Sustainable energy policy development in high growth and emerging markets will have crucial importance not only for current and future generations, but will also be the basis for further growth in these regions and consequently e.g. a key aspect for the 'Asian Century'.